libvips/libvips/_posts/2020-06-18-What's-new-in-8.10.md

 Thanks to hard work by kleisauke, libvips downsize is now fully symmetrical.
 This means that whatever orientation your image has, downsizing will produce an identical result.
-This ought to eliminate the pizel shifts you used to be able to see between libvips output and the output of other resize software.
+This ought to eliminate the pixel shifts you used to be able to see between libvips output and the output of some other resize software.

 We've also revised kernel computation and it should be more accurate than before.
 A problem with upsizing images containing transparent elements has also been fixed.

 `smartcrop` now has an `all` mode, so you can disable cropping, and libvips now handles all the EXIF image orientations for all formats.

 # libspng

-libvips now has support for [libspng](https://libspng.org/), a new PNG library which is simpler, faster and more secure than the usual libpng.
+libvips now has support for [libspng](https://libspng.org/), a new PNG library which aims to be simpler, faster and more secure than the usual libpng.
 You can expect roughly a 25% speedup for PNG load.
 For now, save is still via libpng.